McSwindler/AutoNaelMarker/README.md

-# UWU Jail Automarker
+# UCOB Nael Lightning Automarker
-Scuffed Jail Automarkers that doesn't require macros or not using modifier keys
+Scuffed Nael Automarkers that doesn't require macros or not using modifier keys

 This is intended to be used with xivlauncher/Dalamud api6.
 See at https://github.com/goatcorp/FFXIVQuickLauncher.